brnvr/SharpPath/README.md

 ## Use

-Build a grid and add obstacles:
+Create a grid and add obstacles:

 ```gml
 //creates grid in position (0, 0), each cell having the dimentions (24, 24)